If we can get "here", we live a life as opposed to dragging around yesterday.

 The complexity and diversity of issues of interest to the science community are such that increases in computational power alone are insufficient to satisfactorily resolve problems of concern, and new algorithms, solvers, and physical models with better mathematical and numerical properties must continue to be developed and integrated into next-generation supercomputer systems.

 KAUST is KAUST entirely because of the people here.
-At KAUST, you are doing research, teaching and collaborating with the people who are on the cutting edge of science and engineering.
-KAUST's vision as an interdisciplinary research university with a very strong computational DNA convinced me to come here.
-CEMSE division and the ECRC offer a unique scientific environment that fully supports my projects and research.
+At KAUST, you are doing research, teaching and collaborating with extremely dynamic people who are working the cutting edge of science and engineering.
+KAUST's vision as an interdisciplinary research university with a very strong computational DNA convinced me to leave a national lab and come here.
+The CEMSE division and the ECRC offer a unique scientific environment that fully supports my projects and research.